Skip to Content

 • Maps

-The 750T geocaches are up to 50 times faster compared to other wireless compatible Garmin handheld devices.
+The 750T geocaches are up to 50 times faster than other wireless-compatible Garmin handheld devices.
 Users can also add more maps and custom maps.

 The plug-in BlueChart g2 includes preloaded cards for a day on the water.
-While the City Navigator can be loaded to provide map data for turn-by-turn routing on roads.
+The City Navigator can be loaded to provide map data for turn-by-turn road routing.

 All paperless geocaching gestures will be there for every cache.